 - Rock salt for snow is cheaper.
-While more expensive, some ice melt products are eco-friendly and better to use around pets, children, and plants.
+While some ice melt products may more expensive, some are eco-friendly and better to use around pets, children, and plants.

-- Rock salt is best if you require a cost-effective solution that provides instant traction on snow and ice.
+- Rock salt is best if you need a cost-effective solution that offers instant traction on snow and ice.

 - Ice melts have different levels of effectiveness in terms of melting temperatures, de-icing capabilities, and environmental risks.
-You should always conduct research to ensure you're buying the most suitable product.
+Always do your research to ensure you're buying the most suitable ice-melting products.

 What Is the Right Way to Use Rock Salt or Ice Melt?

-- First, shovel as much snow away as possible before applying to frozen areas.
+- First, shovel as much snow away as possible before applying it to frozen areas.